imsasankvindamuri/DiaryDefender/README.md

 # The Concept #

-I have a `diary.txt` file which I don't want people to read.
+I have a `diary` file which I don't want people to read.
 The idea is `to request a password for access`.
 Over time I could add other features like scrambling, encryption, and other security measures.
 I'll update the README.md file every time I make a major update.

 ### Goals To Achieve: ###

-- Write a program to execute when `diary.txt` has been opened.
+- Create a simple text-editor.
-- Modify to ask for a password.
+- Add a password feature.
-- Try to find a way to deny access to the .txt file if the password is wrong.

-Note: The above list is subject to change.

-Edit 1: Corrected Grammar and clarified intent.
+- Encrypt the files so that the information stays secure.

+I'll update once I get some progress in this.
+Thanks for viewing!